raineroviir/react-redux-socketio-chat/README.md

 then to open the database open a new terminal and type in `mongo` and type in `use chat_dev`

-## Helpful Resources and Projects that I draw inspiration from
+## Helpful Resources and Inspiring Projects

 * Erikras' universal redux example: https://github.com/erikras/react-redux-universal-hot-example
 * The facebook react flux-chat example: https://github.com/facebook/flux/tree/master/examples/flux-chat